xiaoxiayu/PDFWebSpider/README.md

  5. The tool was configured to search "pdf form" with bing and then try to download them.
 Will check if the file was a pdf form really with FXCORE before download.
 Checked both AcroForm and XFA.

-Known Issues:
-1. Non-form files may be downloaded.
-This caused by redundant data in PDF files.

-Contact:
-qun_wei@foxitsoftware.com
-xiaoxia_yu@foxitsoftware.cn